 The Swastika was a widely used symbol, popularized in the West by the occult Theosophical Society, before it was chosen by Hitler as the logo of Nazism.
 The swastika is a very ancient symbol and represents fire or the sun in Hindu theology and is the symbol of the god, Agni, the acceptor of sacrifices and the inter-mediator with the gods.
 “Fire” represents destruction, transformation and re-birth.
-(Side-note: Obama chose as his logo also a solar symbol, the rising sun, representing the birth of a New Age.)

 The gaslamp shown here is near the old Mission Brewery at the corner of Kettner Boulevard and Washington Boulevard, where there are 4-5 of them.
 There are 8-10 more in Hilcrest on 4th and 5th Avenues, just south of Washington Boulevard.
 The gaslamps in San Diego’s Gaslamp tourist district are newer designs and do not have the same swastika pattern.

 This is a swastika design on the ceiling of the entrance of the Haus der deutschen Kunst (House of German Art) in Munich, German, which was built by Hitler in the 1930’s.
 Such swastika designs were common in official Nazi buildings.
 This design would normally be forbidden in Germany, but this is a historic building and a museum and that is probably why it is allowed.